StevieGeorge/UnityGameMenuSystem/README.md

 ------
 #Installation:
 - Import the .unitypackage into your project.
 (Note: If you changed the default Canvas settings, you will need to change them again after the import).
-- Alternatively, copy the contents of the "Assets" folder to the Unity project "Assets" folder.
-Attach all the scripts from _SCRIPTS/_MGR_SCRIPTS to a single GameObject in your scene, and link them together.
+- Alternatively, attach all the scripts from _SCRIPTS/_MGR_SCRIPTS to a single GameObject in your scene, and link them together.
   - Create a Main menu canvas object, attach the GameControlMenu script, and link the script to a Quit button on the menu.
-  - Create a Main menu canvas object, attach the ConfirmationScreen script, and set its event to quitApplication.
+  - Create a "Thanks for Playing" canvas object, attach the ConfirmationScreen script, and set its event to quitApplication.
   - Optionally add additional buttons and menus to fill in the other fields in the UIManager as desired.